 Use economic methods and models to identify regulations that ensure fair competition while mitigating negative economic effects.
-In the Competition and Regulation track (formerly Law and Economics) you'll combine insights from economics, industrial organization and competition law to business strategies and regulatory policies.
-Deal with, for example, the lack of competition in certain markets and the response by national governments and the European Union.
-This is a track of MSc Economics.
+In the Competition and Regulation track, you will combine insights from economics, industrial organization and competition law to business strategy and regulatory policy.
+Explore, for example, the lack of competition in certain markets and the response of national governments and the European Union.
+This is a track of the MSc Economics.

 MSc Economics including all tracks

-National Student Survey 2022, MSc Economics including all tracks (n=53)
+National Student Survey 2023, MSc Economics including all tracks (n=41)

 Program and courses